Recurrence-Aware Long-Term Cognitive Network for Explainable Pattern Classification: Recurrence-aware LTCN-based classifier

 Equation \eqref{eq:feature} shows how to calculate the relevance score of a feature from the inner and outer weights,

-The intuition of the feature relevance score is that important features will have outgoing weights with large absolute values.
-In this measure, we consider the outgoing weights obtained during both learning phases (the unsupervised one that computes the weights in the inner sub-network and the supervised one that computes the weights connecting the features with the decisions).
-We did not include the neurons' activation values in this formula based on the following assumption.
-If the feature is relevant but takes low activation values, then the pseudoinverse learning rule will compute weights with large absolute values.
+The intuition of the relevance score is that important features will be represented by neural concepts having outgoing weights with large absolute values.
+In this measure, we consider the outgoing weights obtained during both learning phases (the unsupervised one that computes the inner weights and the supervised one that computes the weights connecting the features with the decisions).
+Notice that we did not include the bias weight matrices $B$ and $Q$ in this formula since they do not map to any features and would only capture noise.
+Likewise, we excluded the neurons' activation values from this calculation moved by the following assumption.
+If a neural concept is relevant but takes low activation values, then the pseudoinverse learning rule will compute weights with large absolute values.
 This is allowed in LTCN-based models since weights are neither constrained nor have any causal connotation.
 Actually, each weight must be analyzed by following the same statistical assumptions when interpreting coefficients in logistic regression models.